spring-cloud/spring-cloud-kubernetes/spring-cloud-kubernetes-integration-tests/README.md

 # Basics

-With FMP and Arquillian Cube setup for our project we need to configure the following things in order to properly get our test applications onto our cluster of choice:
+With JKube and Arquillian Cube setup for our project we need to configure the following things in order to properly get our test applications onto our cluster of choice:

 * The `KUBECONFIG` environment variable needs to be set to the location of the Kubernetes configuration file we will use to access our cluster (this can be skipped if this file is already present in the standard locations that kubectl assumes)
-* The `docker.host` system property needs to be set to the URL where the docker daemon we will use to build images is listening
+* The `jkube.docker.host` system property needs to be set to the URL where the docker daemon we will use to build images is listening
 This can be skipped when we use the default unix socket on a Linux machine
 * The Docker image registry were out built images will be stored needs to be set using the `image.registry` environment variable